 Software can't do everything, of course, but it can help to make parents' lives much easier.
 These are our picks of the best parental control tools.

-A full suite of parental control tools
+A full suite of parental control tools to protect kids from the worst of the web

 The free version covers the basics, enabling you to set rules and time schedules, block pornography and other unsuitable content; if you go for the paid-for version that adds SMS monitoring, social media features and per-app controls.
 But even the free version is one of the most comprehensive parental control apps around.